 Questions regarding reservations can be directed to our Main Office at (808) 988-0456.
 Mahalo!

-Explore the Arboretum with our keiki kits!
+Explore the Arboretum with our keiki kits and Garden Guide!

 If you are bringing keiki to the Arboretum, or are just young at heart, consider purchasing a Lyon Arboretum Exploration Kit.
 Each kit includes a magnifying glass, crayons, and an activity booklet by our own Education Department to guide you and your family through a more in-depth exploration of the Arboretum.
-Enhance your appreciation of the Arboretum on your next visit!
+Enhance your exploration of the Arboretum on your next visit!

 All proceeds will go to support the Education Department in bringing environmental education and outreach to Hawaiʻi’s keiki.